Aliencowfrog/LevelingStopwatch/README.md

 ### Installation

-Simply copy the files into the properly named folder in your World of Warcraft directory:
+Like most other addons, too, simply copy the files into the properly named folder in your World of Warcraft addons directory:

     ├── Interface
     │   └── AddOns